 What gives a hotel a 7-star rating?

-Officially, there is no such thing as a 7-star rating!
-The story goes that the term 7-star was created by a journalist who attended the opening of the Burj Al Arab in Dubai and felt the standard five stars didn’t do its decadence justice.
+Officially, there is no such thing as a 7-star rating.
+The term 7-star was created by a journalist who attended the opening of the Burj Al Arab in Dubai and felt the standard five stars didn’t do its decadence justice.

-Even a 5-star rating can vary between different countries as there is no global standard for benchmarking.
-But what we can gather from hotels who market themselves as having seven (and very few claim to have six) is that they are a really, really luxury property with the glitziest most flashy extras you can imagine.
+Even a 5-star rating can vary country to country as there is no global standard for star ratings.
+But what we can gather from hotels who market themselves as having seven (and very few claim to have six) is that they are a really, really luxury property with the glitziest and flashiest extras you can imagine.

 Let’s take a look at what you can experience at the world’s most outrageously opulent hotels, along with just how much it will cost to get a room there.